ARCHER2-HPC/archer2-docs/docs/research-software/mitgcm/mitgcm.md

 You should then copy the ARCHER2 optfile into the MITgcm directories:

-    cp /work/n02/shared/MITgcm/optfiles/dev_linux_amd64_gnu_archer2 MITgcm/tools/build_options/
+    cp /work/y07/shared/apps/core/mitgcm/optfiles/linux_amd64_gnu_archer2 MITgcm/tools/build_options/

 Note that this build options file is still being tested for optimisation purposes.
 For working with large executables (e.g. adjoint configurations), edit the build options file to include the lines:

     FFLAGS="$FFLAGS -mcmodel=large"
     CFLAGS="$CFLAGS -mcmodel=large"

 You can also use `-mcmodel=medium` for a lower-memory options.
 When you are building your code with this optfile, use the GNU environment with

-    module restore PrgEnv-gnu
+    module load PrgEnv-gnu

 You should also set the following environment variables.
 `MITGCM_ROOTDIR` is used to locate the source code and should point to